redantlabs/utils/workflow/README.md

 - *t_condition<_predicate,_module1,_module2>* : takes a predicate and runs the first module if the predicates is true, the second otherwise;
 - *t_loop<_predicate,_module>* : takes a predicate and runs the module while the predicate returns true.

+It is also possible to make an optional module *t_optional<_module, const char[], const char[]>* , meaning that the module will not be executed unless the *optional* attribute of the specialized class t_data<t_optional<_module, const char[], const char[]>> is set to true.
+Using command line options, it just adds a new option in an *Optional* section whose name is the second template parameter (the third one is the helper) and that allows to execute the module.

 We now define the workflow from our module :

 ```c++